jmegs/bookmark/README.md

 	- on capture, if the user has collections defined, they can assign the item to a collection

 2. bookmark parses the item and assigns it a `type`
-	- the parser will contain hard coded rulesets that flag certain urls or content types, for example, anything from a list of known recipe domains will be assigned type of recipe.
+	- the parser will contain rulesets that flag certain urls or content types, for example, anything from a list of known video domains will be assigned type of video.
+	- a stretch goal would be to use an AI background job to do the categorization and extract data

 3. the item is saved as a document in the database. each `type` has it's own needed fields.
 If the user assigned it to a collection on capture, it is also associated with that collection